 The post-match friendlies were taken in good sprits, in spite of FM’s understandable rueful disappointment at being so close to securing promotion.
 To their exceptional credit, they put it behind them (only mentioning it once or twice more) and hosted a most marvellous end of season meal.
 Their chef served up some excellent and plenteous Thai food, which was supplemented with a bit of beer and plenty of “banter”.

 So as the tennis ball of destiny slams into the clay court ball mark inspection of inevitability, the 2016 summer league draws to a close.
-It has been a rip-roaring encounter, and a pleasure to organise such an august body (careful, Purchasing Xanax Online) into another league-topping performance.
+It has been a rip-roaring encounter, and a pleasure to organise such an august body (careful, Samantha) into another league-topping performance.
 Many thanks to all of you for playing, for reading, for cooking (Marjan!), and for supporting.
 So, until next year and the heady heights of the Middlesex Summer League North East Division 4!
 Hurrah!

 * Some of this may be attributable to the not so sterling team talk delivered by the captain.
 For the first time this season, a pre-match team talk was requested.
 As there was no pressure for results, the captain told his team to go and have fun.
 Clearly this wasn’t sufficiently motivating.